CloverHealth/onpremise/README.md

 ## Up and Running with GKE

+* Ask for IAM permissions (within the GCP project of choice) please open a JIRA ticket or if it's urgent ask in #eng-infrastructure
 * Follow these [instructions](https://github.com/CloverHealth/documentation/blob/master/docs/sentry_on_gke.md)
 * git clone this repo
 * cd into this repo's directory sentry_onpremise/